-2) Disregarding your brand guidelines.
+2) Disregarding brand guidelines

 3) Taking an inconsistent approach across mediums

-4) Failing to educate your employees
+4) Failing to educate employees or assistants

 Whether you're a simple, two-person operation or a company with 500+ employees, proper communication is essential to avoiding brand blunders.
 Readily share your guidelines, templates, and instructions with employees from day one, and you'll (hopefully) never see a proposal floating around with an outdated logo or incorrect fonts.
-Even if you don't expect an employee to interact with your branding materials, this ensures everyone is on the same page about WHO you are as a business, WHAT you hope to accomplish, and WHY you make certain decisions.
+Even if you don't expect an employee to interact with your branding materials, this step ensures everyone is on the same page about WHO you are as a business, WHAT you hope to accomplish, and WHY you make certain decisions.